What are some use cases for the QR codes that you create with the QR Code Scanner?

-Once you are done with setting up the Action for that QR code click the “Save” button which will complete the creation of that code.
+Once all the necessary fields are completed, click the “Save” button which will complete the creation of that code.

 As you create QR codes you’re able to view and download them by clicking on “Preview” next to a code:

-This will display the QR code for that particular Action and you’re able to download that code as an image file so that it can be used elsewhere such as your website or other promotional material:
+This will display the QR code for that particular Action.
+You can download that code as an image file so that it can be used elsewhere, such as your website or other promotional material:

-If you want to edit a QR code’s action you can do so by clicking on the “Edit” button and if you want to remove it you can do so by clicking on the red “X” next to it:
+If you want to edit a QR code’s action, you can do so by clicking on the “Edit” button.
+If you want to remove it, you can do so by clicking on the red “X” next to it:

 How users use the QR Code Scanner to scan your QR codes